athouary/Portefolio/README.md

 # Usage

-All path configurations should be administrable from ```project.config.js``` file.
+All path configurations should be administrable in ```config/project.config.js``` file.
 You can change where are stored views or assets folder by this way, pass some config for PostCss, and so on.

 **homePage** point to the template you want to render (not the layout, the template).